chrischeungnf/RDistParNelderMead/README.md

 For other examples, you can refer to test.R on this repo.

 ## Comparison with native R optimization routine optim and parallel L-BFGS-B optimParallel
+### Test environment
+- Computer model: Lenovo ThinkPad L13 Yoga Gen 2a
+- Processor: AMD Ryzen™ 7 PRO 5850U, all 8 CPU cores are used in the tests
+- Memory: 16 GiB
+- Operating system: Ubuntu 22.10

 ### Correctness (correctness.R)
 For the 2 objective functions considered by Lee and Wiswall (2007),
 $$f_1(x) = \sum_{i=1}^n \frac{x_i^2}{n}$$